-But, given the sheer volume of different software components in modern applications — a recent GitHub report noted that projects analyzed had close to 700 dependencies on average — it can be very hard to generate and maintain an accurate SBOM via manual or semi-automated processes.
+SBOMs (software bill of materials) have been in the spotlight in recent years following a series of software supply chain attacks and new regulatory requirements.
+But, given the sheer volume of different software components in modern applications — a recent GitHub report noted that projects analyzed had close to 700 dependencies on average — it can be very hard to generate and maintain an accurate SBOM.

-Traditional Ways of Creating SBOMs
+Traditional Ways of Generating SBOMs

-Consequently, we’ve heard from many organizations that the traditional approach to creating SBOMs (which involves a lot of manual labor, often from members of the engineering organization) has become increasingly ineffective.
-In addition to consuming valuable staffing resources, the manual or semi-automated way of doing things often leads to data errors; by the time you have a software bill of materials generated, the results are outdated because of the new changes in your software.
+Consequently, we’ve heard from many organizations that manual approaches to inventorying software components (which consumes a lot of bandwidth, especially from members of the engineering organization) has become increasingly ineffective.
+In addition to requiring valuable staffing resources, the manual or semi-automated way of doing things often leads to data errors; by the time you have an SBOM generated, the results are outdated because of the new changes in your software.

 With that as a backdrop, FOSSA built our SBOM tool to fully automate numerous key parts of the SBOM generation process.
 This enables users to maintain an accurate inventory of all software components that automatically updates with each new release.